Chubbie Chumps: Plot

 Graeme becomes a radio announcer, and does all the voices of other disc jockeys.
 Bill tries to convince Tim that Graeme is on the radio and believes he's gone mad with power.
 Then, Bill hears about the prize money.
 Graeme makes further instructions to the housewives which make them fat again (Tim wants to also join in, but is prevented from doing so by Bill).

 On Friday night at the Albert Hall, the beauty contest has started with Graeme welcoming all the obese housewives.
 The milkmen judges and other men are not impressed with them.
 Then Tim (Mrs. Cricklewood), who has stayed slim, becomes the winner of Housewife of the Year.
 Tim and Bill are happy to win the contest but Graeme is displeased with Bill's misunderstanding of his plan.
-The housewives become angry with the Goodies and chase them to get the prize cup.
+The housewives become angry with the Goodies as they realise they've been duped and chase after them to get the prize cup.
 By the time the trio gets exhausted from running, they notice that the housewives have lost all their fat and become slim again while on the run, so the Goodies blow the dresses off the housewives (leaving them dressed in their underwear).
 Then the tune for The Benny Hill Show is heard as the Goodies dressed as dirty old men chase all the housewives around the park.